Hycksper/ShaderGraphEx/README.md

 # simple-lit-node
-SimpleLitNode for ShaderGraph with simle lighting function
+SimpleLitNode for ShaderGraph with a simple lighting function